The Oriental Shorthair cat

 The history of the Oriental Shorthair

 The Oriental Shorthair has been around since yesterday, or thereabouts.
 This is a very young cat breed.

 But not really.
 The Oriental Shorthair is indistinguishable from a Siamese cat in every way except for coat and eye color (more on that in a minute).
 The Siamese breed itself has appeared in documents that date back to the 12th century at least.
-Blue-eyed, color-pointed cats (what we call Siamese today) were kept in the Royal Palace of Siam.
+Blue-eyed, color-pointed cats (what we call Siamese today) were are among the oldest breeds of cats.
 So, even though the Oriental Shorthair is a new breed, this cat’s roots are ancient.